hjoseph777/ITRS_GENEOS/README.md

 # ITRS Geneos: Standard vs. OpenTelemetry Integration for Hjosephtest Server Monitoring
 #### Comparative Monitoring Approaches Flowchart Author  Harry Joseph Date: 2023-09-25 Github Link: https://github.com/hjoseph777/readme.md
 This flowchart compares the monitoring approaches for a Hjosephtest server using ITRS Geneos with both the standard setup and the integration of OpenTelemetry.
-The flowchart highlights the key differences and benefits of each approach, providing a clear visual representation of the monitoring process.
-T
+The flowchart highlights the key differences and benefits of each approach, providing a clear visual representation of the monitoring process. ***Click <---> to expand***
 ```mermaid
 flowchart TD
     %% Define improved style classes with better contrast and readability